-Taking a toddler to Disney World?
-Today we’re talking all about the Magic Kingdom and toddlers – what the best rides are, the pros and cons of different attractions and our expert tips!
+Are you taking a toddler to Walt Disney World on vacation?
+Today we’re talking all about the Magic Kingdom and toddlers!
+We will be discussing what the best rides are, the pros and cons of different attractions and we will give you all our expert tips for this age group!

 Disney World attractions, like beauty, is in the eye of the beholder.
 One person’s favorite attractions may be on another’s “skip it” list.
-This is what makes life fun…we are all different with different tastes.
+Some kids can handle scary things, some can’t.